-To help protect our water supply wells, Edinburgh Municipal Utilities has implemented a Wellhead Protection Plan that focuses on public awareness, education, spill prevention, and reporting.
+To help protect our water supply wells, Edinburgh Municipal Utilities has implemented a Wellhead Protection Plan that focuses on public awareness and education and spill prevention and reporting.
 Information on what you can do to help protect our drinking water supply is included in this report.

-If you have questions concerning your water utility, or about this report, please contact William Jones at (812) 526-3534.
+If you have questions about this report or concerning your water utility, please contact Mike Pendleton at (812) 526-3534.
 If you want to learn more, you are welcome to attend our regularly scheduled Town Council meetings located at the Town Hall (107 South Holland, Edinburgh, IN).
 Meetings are held on the second and fourth Monday of each month at 6:00 PM.